marmiksp/unix_File_Explorer/readme.md

 create_dir foo ~/foobar
 3. Delete File - ‘delete_file <file_path>’
 Delete Directory - ‘delete_dir <dir_path>’
 a.
-On deleting directory, you have to recursively delete all content present inside it.
+On deleting directory, it will recursively delete all content present inside it.
 4. Goto - ‘goto <location>’
 a.
 Eg - goto <directory_path>5.
 Search - ‘search <file_name>’ or ‘search <directory_name>’
 a.
 Search for a given file or folder under the current directory recursively.
 b.
 Output should be True or False depending on whether the file or folder exists
 6. On pressing ESC key, the application should go back to Normal Mode
-7. On pressing q key, the application should close
+7. On pressing q key, the application will close

 #### Points to be Noted